circleci/circleci-docs/jekyll/_cci2/faq.md

 #### Why am I being charged for remote Docker spin up time?
 {:.no_toc}
-When CircleCI spins up a remote docker instance, it requires the primary container to be running and spending compute.
-Thus while you are not charged for the remote docker instance itself, you are charged for the time that the primary container is up.
+When CircleCI spins up a remote Docker instance, it requires the primary container to be running and spending compute.
+Thus while you are not charged for the remote Docker instance itself, you are charged for the time that the primary container is up.

 ---